 Complicating the already sticky situation is the fact that Leslie id having an affair with Jon’s fiancée, Kate (Erika Houston).
 On top of that, Leslie’s girlfriend Connie (Connie Munoz) comes by to find out why Leslie has been avoiding her.
 Not to mention that Jon’s mother, Vivian (Mary Beth Bailey) shows up unannounced.
 The building superintendent Mr. Jansen (Rick Alf) is suspicious that there are women living in the apartment in violation of their rental agreement and continuously barges in to see if he can catch them.
 Add in a pulled-from-the-subway officiant Mr. Grunion (Roy Magana) intending to help, and the farce dance card is complete!

 This local production is sure to take you back in time and have you laughing the night away!
 Production dates are February 27th, 28th & 29th, and March 1st at the South Padre Island Convention Center.
 Doors open at 6:30 P.M. for Hors d’oeuvres and cash bar.
 Curtain up at 7:30 P.M.

-Tickets for the concert event are $25 per person, $20 for El Paseo Arts Foundation members.
-Tickets are available for purchase at Paragraphs Book Store on South Padre Island and The Art Gallery in Port Isabel’s Lighthouse Square.
-Tickets may also be purchased online at http://www.elpaseoarts.org or https://facebook.com/ElPaseoArtsTX.
+Tickets are $30 per person, $25 per person for El Paseo Arts Foundation members.
+Tickets are available for purchase at Paragraphs Book Store, S.O.S.
+Shipping, The Art Gallery in Lighthouse Square and online under tickets in the menu at www.elpaseoarts.org.